Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Numerical Examples

 \subsection{Effectiveness of Optimization Method}

-In this subsection, we provide the evaluation results for the optimization method presented in Section~\ref{subsec-optimize}.
-Figure~\ref{fig:exp-3} shows the results for the cost function $D(\rho)$ with different $\rho$ and $N$.
+We next provide the evaluation results for the broadcast rate optimization method.
+Figure~\ref{fig:exp-3} shows the results for the objective function $D(\rho)$ with different $\rho$ and $N$.
 We also plotted the optimal $\rho_{\ast}$'s that maximized the approximate $D(\rho)$ in the same graphs.
 The left, middle, and right graphs correspond to cases (A), (B), and (C), respectively.
 All values in the graphs were calculated by using (\ref{eq-mean-full}) or approximate formulae in Section~\ref{sec-app}.
 We first focus on the results from the exact analysis.
-We can see from the graphs that there exist local maximum values in the domain $\rho \le 0.5$ in all cases.
-The figure shows that the optimal $\rho$'s achieved roughly 10\% higher $D(\rho)$ at the maximum.
-Furthermore, when $\rho$ approached $1$, $D(\rho)$ from the exact analysis slightly increased.
-This is because we fixed the broadcast rate $\theta_0$ of the vehicles in $S_R$.
-Thus, if $\rho$ increases, the transmitter has more of a chance to transmit to vehicles in $S_R$ although the probability of successful transmission becomes smaller.
-However, $\rho$ larger than $0.5$ is unrealistic when considering a realistic receiving time and other computational time, e.g., encoding.
-Thus, we assume optimal $\rho_{\ast}$ is in the domain $\rho \le 0.5$.
-Indeed, in our experimental settings, we can see that unique optimal $\rho_{\ast}$'s exist in that domain.
+We can see from the graphs that there are local maximum values in the domain $\rho \le 0.5$ in all cases.
+The figure shows that the optimal $\rho$'s achieved roughly 1.5 times higher $D(\rho)$ at the maximum than those when $\rho = 0.5$ (unnecessarily high case).
+We can see a similar tendency in all cases, however, the right graph shows that $D(\rho)$ in case (C) decreased more significantly than the other cases as $\rho$ increased.
+Recall that neighbors of the transmitter in case (C) exist in $S_{R_x}$ and $S_Q$ while those in case (A) exist in $S_R{_x}$, $S_{R_y}$, and $S_Q$ and those in case (B) exist in $S_{R_x}$ and $S_Q$ of only the left part of the transmitter.
+Thus, if $\rho$ increases, the interference in case (C) becomes higher than (B) and the number of potential receivers (i.e., vehicles not transmitting) in case (C) becomes less than in case (A).
+This is why our broadcast rate optimization has more significant effect in case (C) than cases (A) and (B).
+Furthermore, when $\rho$ approached $1$, $D(\rho)$ slightly increased.
+This is because we fixed $\rho_0$ of the vehicles in $S_R$.
+Thus, if $\rho$ increases, the transmitter has more of a chance to transmit to vehicles in $S_R$ even though $p(r)$ becomes smaller.
+However, $\rho > 0.5$ is unrealistic when considering a receiving time or other computational time.
+Thus, we consider $\rho_{\ast} < 0.5$.